dagger/dagger/docs/current/sdk/python/628797-get-started.md

 - It creates a Dagger client with `dagger.Connection()`.
 This client provides an interface for executing commands against the Dagger engine.
 The optional `dagger.Config(log_output=sys.stderr)` configuration displays the output from the Dagger engine.
 - It uses the client's `container().from_()` method to initialize a new container from a base image.
 In this example, the base image is the `python:3.10-slim-buster` image.
 This method returns a `Container` representing an OCI-compatible container image.
-- It uses the `Container.exec()` method to define the command to be executed in the container - in this case, the command `python -V`, which returns the Python version string.
-The `exec()` method returns a revised `Container` with the results of command execution.
+- It uses the `Container.with_exec()` method to define the command to be executed in the container - in this case, the command `python -V`, which returns the Python version string.
+The `with_exec()` method returns a revised `Container` with the results of command execution.
 - It retrieves the output stream of the last executed command with the `Container.stdout()` method and prints its contents.

 Run the Python CI tool by executing the command below from the project directory: